-Density of States (DOS) #
+Density of states #

 The workflow is code-agnostic: upload the output files from your DFT simulation, parse, tune your plot settings, and export a publication-ready figure.
 Where useful, this page uses VASP file names (DOSCAR, POSCAR) as examples.